 Typically, rhubarb is harvested during the spring months when the stalks are still young and tender.
 Continually harvesting rhubarb stalks throughout the growing season stresses the plants.
 This reduces yields and causes thinning stalks the following year.

-The solution: harvesting a few stalks from established rhubarb plants for a special summertime treat isn’t a problem, but avoid heavy or continual harvesting throughout summer months.
+The solution: harvesting a few stalks from established rhubarb plants for a special summertime treat isn’t a problem, but avoid heavy or continual harvesting throughout the summer months.

 Rhubarb is a winter hardy perennial which thrives in USDA hardiness zones 3 to 6.
 Some gardeners report being able to grow rhubarb as an annual in zones 7 and 8.